dlvhdr/gh-dash/docs/content/getting-started/keybindings/selected-issue.md

 ---
 variant: warning
 ---
-When you use this command, the dashboard closes the issue immediately and without prompting for confirmation.
+**Prior to v3.10.0:** When you use this command, the dashboard closes the issue immediately and without prompting for confirmation.
 Only use this command when you're sure you want to close the issue.

+**Since v3.10.0:** When you use this command, the dashboard displays a confirmation prompt and closes the issue only after you approve the action.

 This command doesn't support closing the issue with a comment.
 If you want to add a comment that explains why you're closing the issue, use the